geoschem/integrated_methane_inversion/docs/source/getting-started/imi-config-file.rst

      - Boolean for whether to update the statevector clustering with each Kalman Filter update.
 Note: ``KalmanMode`` must be set to true.
    * - ``ClusteringMethod``
      - Clustering method to use for state vector reduction. (eg. "kmeans" or "mini-batch-kmeans")
+   * - ``MaxClusterSize``
+     - Maximum number of native resolution elements in a cluster.
+Default value is ``64`` (~2x2.5 degrees when using a .25 degree native grid).
+   * - ``ClusteringThreshold``
+     - Aggregate DOFS that a cluster must have before being added to the grid.
+Making this value higher will smooth out the clustering.
+Default value is ``Estimated_DOFS / NumberOfElements``.
    * - ``NumberOfElements``
      - Number of elements in the reduced dimension state vector.
 This is only used if ``ReducedDimensionStateVector`` is ``true``.
    * - ``ForcedNativeResolutionElements``